Kitchen Stewardship | Real Food and Natural Living

 5. Pitted dates filled with sunbutter.

 The combination of dates and sunbutter gives quite a nutritional punch.
-Dates contain calcium, sulfur, iron, potassium, phosphorus, manganese, copper and magnesium (use the coupon KS10 for 10% off!)!
+Dates contain calcium, sulfur, iron, potassium, phosphorus, manganese, copper and magnesium!
 Plus they are a good source of carbohydrates and energy.
 Sunbutter adds potassium, vitamin E, zinc, phosphorus, iron, niacin, magnesium and copper.
 Not to mention some healthy fat and protein.
 To top it off it tastes amazing!

 Complete The Meal

 As you start prepping lunches don’t forget to add healthy fats.
 All of those vitamins don’t do any good if there isn’t fat in the diet to help absorb them (hence the term “fat soluble” vitamins).
-Lard, tallow, coconut oil (find quality versions at Mountain Rose Herbs (use the code STEWARDSHIP for 10% off at that site!), Tropical Traditions (use the code STEWARDSHIP for 10% off at that site!) and Thrive Market – your first jar is sometimes free as a promotion there!) and extra virgin olive oil (source at MRH, From Nature with Love, or Tropical Traditions) are all great, allergy friendly choices.
+Lard, tallow, coconut oil (find quality versions suck as Wildly Organic centrifuged (use the code STEWARDSHIP for 10% off at that site), Wildly Organic cold-pressed and Thrive Market – your first jar is sometimes free as a promotion there!) and extra virgin olive oil (From Wildly Organics) are all great, allergy-friendly choices.
 Avocados and seeds can be great too if they are tolerated.

 If your child is resistant to eating fat on his vegetables/in his food try this salted caramel.
 Keep it in a small container and serve it with a spoon.
 Healthy fat plus a secret super food!
 My kids also love lard mixed with honey straight off a spoon.
 The lard and honey combination also serves as “frosting” on a muffin.